Quantum error mitigation in the regime of high noise using deep neural network: Trotterized dynamics: Abstract

 \section{Abstract}

 { We address a learning-based quantum error mitigation method, which utilizes deep neural network applied at the postprocessing stage, and study its performance in presence of different types of quantum noises.
 We concentrate on the simulation of Trotterized dynamics of 2D spin lattice in the regime of high noise, when expectation values of bounded traceless observables are strongly suppressed.
 By using numerical simulations, we demonstrate a dramatic improvement of data quality for both local weight-1 and weight-2 observables for the depolarizing and inhomogeneous Pauli channels.
-The quality of error mitigation, especially for weight-1 observables, is limited essentially by statistical uncertainties due to the probabilistic nature of measurements.
 At the same time, the effect of coherent $ZZ$ crosstalks is not mitigated, so that in practise crosstalks should be at first converted into incoherent errors by randomized compiling. }

 \keywords{quantum algorithms, machine learning, neural networks, quantum error mitigation, Ising model, NISQ processors, Trotter evolution}